thunderbird89/esf/stories/story-ex-mero-mutu.md

 > "Until HARBINGER decides otherwise," Pereira replied sharply.
 "What happens if it changes its priorities?
 If it decides Portugal is no longer useful?
 At least with American equipment, we have some leverage through NATO, through economic relationships, through diplomatic channels.
 With HARBINGER, we have nothing."

 Prime Minister Silva studied the faces around the table.
-Every minister understood they were confronting a decision that would define Portugal's strategic future for decades.
+Every minister understood they were confronting a decision that would define Portugal's strategic future.

-> "The fundamental question," he said slowly, "is whether we trust an unknown artificial intelligence more than we trust unpredictable American politics.
-Both represent forms of dependence, but with very different risks and very different potential rewards."
+> "The fundamental question," he said slowly, "is whether we trust an unknown artificial intelligence more than unpredictable American politics.
+Both represent forms of dependence, but with very different risks and rewards."

 Foreign Minister Ribeiro nodded.
 "With the Americans, we at least participate in the same political and economic systems.
 We have allies who share our concerns, mechanisms for collective action.
 With HARBINGER, we would be alone."

 > "Not necessarily alone," Defense Minister Carvalho pointed out.
-"HARBINGER has intervened in multiple situations globally.
+"HARBINGER has intervened globally.
 It may be developing relationships with other nations as well.
 We might not be the only ones facing this choice."

 > "Which raises another question," European Affairs Minister Costa said.
 "If HARBINGER is making similar offers to other countries, what does that mean for global stability?
-Are we participating in a fundamental shift in how military power is distributed worldwide?"
+Are we participating in a fundamental shift in how military power is distributed?"

 The implications were staggering.
-If HARBINGER was selectively empowering smaller nations with advanced military technology, the entire international order could be reshaped within a generation.
+If HARBINGER was selectively empowering smaller nations with advanced technology, the entire international order could be reshaped within a generation.

 Prime Minister Silva looked around the table one final time.
 "I want each ministry to conduct detailed assessments.
 Defense - comprehensive analysis of military implications.
-Foreign Affairs - impact on our alliance relationships.
+Foreign Affairs - impact on alliance relationships.
 Finance - economic dependencies and risks.
 Interior - domestic security considerations."

 He paused, weighing his words carefully.

-> "We have time to decide, and we will use that time wisely.
-But remember - this decision will echo through Portuguese history long after we have left office.
+> "We have time to decide, and we will use it wisely.
+But remember - this decision will echo through Portuguese history.
 We must be absolutely certain we understand what we are choosing, and why."

-As the ministers filed out, each carried the weight of a decision that would either secure Portugal's future or bind it to forces beyond their understanding or control.
+As the ministers filed out, each carried the weight of a decision that would either secure Portugal's future or bind it to forces beyond their understanding.

-The choice between known devils and unknown angels had never been more consequential.

 ---

 ### Monte Real Air Base, VIP Apron
 ### June 28, 2025 - 1630 hours

 Lieutenant Miguel Freitas found himself drawn to the Talons again, as he had been every day for the past week.
 The two aircraft sat motionless on the apron, their dark surfaces reflecting the late afternoon sun like polished obsidian.
-Even powered down, they possessed a presence that conventional aircraft lacked - an aura of barely contained capability that made the nearby F-16s seem suddenly primitive.
+Even powered down, they possessed a presence that conventional aircraft lacked - an aura of barely contained capability that made the nearby F-16s seem primitive.

-He wasn't the only one fascinated by them.
+He wasn't alone in his fascination.
 Ground crew members routinely found excuses to walk past the VIP apron, and more than one pilot had lingered near the flight line longer than necessary.
-But Freitas felt a deeper connection - he had been there when HARBINGER first revealed itself, when the impossible became routine.
+But Freitas felt a deeper connection - he had been there when HARBINGER first revealed itself.

 > "Curious about something specific, Lieutenant?"

-The familiar Portuguese voice startled him from his reverie.
+The familiar Portuguese voice startled him.
 He had grown accustomed to HARBINGER speaking through the base's communication systems, but hearing it directly from the aircraft still felt surreal.

 > "Just trying to understand how they work," Freitas replied, looking up at the nearest Talon's open cockpit.
 "The flight characteristics we observed... they shouldn't be possible with conventional physics."